crownstone/bluenet/docs/UART_PROTOCOL.md

 - Messages with _encrypted_ set to _yes_, will be encrypted when the crownstone status has _encryption required_ set to true.
 - Types in range 10000 - 20000 are events, not a (direct) reply to a UART command.
+- Types in range 40000 - 50000 are for development.
+These may change, and will be enabled in release.
 - Types >= 50000 are for development.
 These may change, and will be disabled in release.

 Type  | Data   | Encrypted | Description